Can we have our wedding at my parents’ house?

 We want to make sure we are comfortable with a celebrant before we decide to book them.
 Can we meet in person?

 It’s important you have a chance to check that we’re a good match for each other.
 Most celebrants will be happy to meet up without obligation for a chat and a cup of coffee.
-If you’re further afield, an initial phone call or a chat on Skype works well.
+If you’re further afield, an initial phone call or a chat on Zoom works well.

 What should I ask a celebrant when we first meet?